 The month of Vine is the bridge between the Autumn Equinox and the dark time of the year that begins at Samhain.
-Muin is an Ogham word that means highest of beauty and strongest of effort and the Irish word Muine means thicket.
+Muin is an The Ogham word for this tree month is Muin which means highest of beauty and strongest of effort and the Irish word Muine means thicket.

-This is not a tree but more like a shrub and is probably the oldest cultivated plant in the world.
+Vine is not a tree but more like a shrub and is probably the oldest cultivated plant in the world.
 It is a long lived plant and scientists have found fossilized grape leaves that date back 40 million years!
 These vines have large lobed leaves and produce small whitish flowers, that in turn produce grapes.
-Vine can grow up to 115 feet in length and live to a recorded life span of 600 years.
-The stem of very old grapevines has been known to produce “planks” 15 inches wide when cut.
-This vine has no uses other than winemaking.
+These vine can grow up to 115 feet in length and live to a recorded life span of 600 years.
+The stem of very old grape vines have been known to produce “planks” 15 inches wide when cut.

-In healing, Vine is known for it’s restorative and regenerative powers.
-It can help with fever, the leaves and seeds were used to stop hemorrhaging, bleeding and inflammation.
+In healing, vine is known for it’s restorative and regenerative powers.
+It can help with fever, and the leaves and seeds were used to stop hemorrhaging, bleeding and inflammation.
 Grapes are rich in iron, and vitamins and provide an excellent source of instant energy.
 They are also a laxative and a diuretic.
 Blackberries were used by the ancient Greeks to treat gout.
-In England, the leaves were used to treat burns while berries were used to treat bug bites, loose teeth, and sore throats.
+In England the leaves were used to treat burns while berries were used to treat bug bites, loose teeth and sore throats.
 The bark and roots are known for their astringent properties and are still used today.